 Here we explain the annual pricing review process, how water prices are set and how rateable value is used.

-We use the rateable value of your property to calculate the sewer and drainage charges.
+We use the rateable value of your property to calculate the wastewater and drainage charges.

 The rateable value is based on the annual rental value of your property, which is what you might receive if you leased out your property, or by a percentage of the vacant land value.
 Landgate Property Valuation Services provide this figure.